 When I was in the area one summer, a number of locals spoke of their love of the skiing here and the variety in the trails.
 According to their website, the club maintains one of the best and most extensive urban single – track ski trail networks in North America.
 Prince Albert is located a few hours north of Saskatoon.

-Visit Prince Albert National Park in Saskatchewan for skiing
+Visit Prince Albert National Park, Saskatchewan for cross country skiing

 Prince Albert National Park, north of the town of Prince Albert in northern Saskatchewan offers approximately 150 kilometres of trails with plenty that are graded easy to moderate.
 Most are found near the town of Waskesiu Lake.
 Six warming huts are available but because the trails are so remote it pays to carry the 10 essentials and lots of extra food and hot drinks.
 Buy a park pass to access the trails.